1,000,000, all users. 600,000 (2012 J. Grimes). Another 100,000 on the United States mainland. 400,000.

+None known.
 The basilect is barely intelligible with standard English (McKaughan and Forman 1981).

 Vigorous use by 100,000 to 200,000.
 Native speech of a large number of those born or brought up in Hawaii, regardless of racial origin.
 Continuum of speech from distinct creole to standard English [eng] of Hawaii.
 Different speakers control different spans along the continuum, with some only speaking creole.
 Some communication problems at university level.
 Courts, literature, personal letters, local commerce, and a few songs.
 All ages.
 Mixed attitudes.
 Accepted by many as a distinctive local language and important part of local culture; but looked down on by others.
 Used as L2 by Hawaiian [haw].

 Latin script [Latn].

 Some official acknowledgement of it in print, public discussion, and law (for example, Miranda rights may be read in the language).
 Christian, Buddhist, traditional religion.